-This type of development of embryo sac was discribed for the first time by Jonsson (1879) in Adoxa moschatellina.
-In this type the four megaspore nuclei divide to form eight nuclei which form a normal type of 8 nucleate embryo sac, i.e., a normal egg apparatus, three antipodal cells and two polar nuclei.
-This type of embryo sac is regular feature in Adoxa and Sambucus.
+This type of embryo sac development was described for the first time by Jonsson (1879) in Adoxa moschatellina.
+In this type, the four megaspore nuclei divide to form eight nuclei which form a normal type of 8-nucleate embryo sac, i.e., a normal egg apparatus, three antipodal cells and two polar nuclei.
+This type of embryo sac is a regular feature in Adoxa and Sambucus.